bjames/core/default/roadmap.md

 - Render new and modified markdown without a reboot
 - Better night/day mode image handling
 - Minimize JS and CSS at server start
-- Logo and config files should be loaded from the raw folder
+- Logo, favicons and config files should be loaded from the raw folder
+- Flesh out the guides on the demo site

 # v0.3.0 Planned Features
 - Additional built in CSS options